npradeep96/RNA_localization_final/README.md

 `python phase_field --i $input_file --o $output_folder --p $param_file`

-$input_file contains the text-file with the input parameters (see Input/input_params.txt for reference) in the following format
+$input_file contains the text-file with the input parameters (see demo/Input/input_params.txt for reference) in the following format

 `param,value \n`

-$output_folder contains the path to output_folder which will be created as Output/output_folder

-$output_folder contains the path to output_folder which will be created as Output/output_folder.
+$output_folder contains the path to output_folder

-$param_file is the *only* optional input file & it contains a list of parameters to iterate over in the following format (see Input/param_list.txt for reference):
+$param_file is the *only* optional input file & it contains a list of parameters to iterate over in the following format (see demo/Input/param_list.txt for reference):

 `param`